ptoner/freedom-for-data/README.md

 # Solidity/IPFS Data Access Service

 ## About
 A simple reusable data access pattern to tie an Ethereum smart contract to data stored in IPFS.
 Transactional data can be stored in Ethereum while other data can be externalized to IPFS.

-This will allow DApps developers to more easily abstract these layers away.

-It will make it faster to build working and testable DApps.
+My goal with this library is to help DApp developers more easily abstract this away and create a simple mechanism to programmaticaly store and access large amounts of data.
+This will make it far quicker to build working and testable DApps.
+It also makes the smart contract function like any other REST endpoint as far as the front-end is concerned.

 Over time the Ethereum/IPFS implementation details can evolve and all the CRUD DApps we build won't be coupled so tightly to the rapidly changing implementation details.

-# Usage
+# Installation

 TODO://show how the library gets set up